piantado/GPUropolis/README.md

 Current sampling schemes:
 ------------------------

-MH_kernel stats at a temperature given by the maximum likelihood possible (given the input SDs).
+MH_kernel stats at a temperature given by the maximum likelihood found so far (using the max possible for iteration 0).
 It anneals down to 1.0 using half of the MCMC_ITERATIONS and runs at 1.0 for the second half.
 This is called one "block" of samples.
 The sampler will run for OUTER_BLOCKS number of blocks, with BURN_BLOCKS before (data is not saved from BURN_BLOCKS).

 At the end of each block, the sampler can do one of several things (as given by END_OF_BLOCK_ACTION):
 * 1: start anew each outer loop (restart from prior)